MerlinMagic2018/Lightning-Cash/README.md

 - Changed famous NOMP ( node open mining portal ) pool software to include possible CURRENT block difficulty change and send new work to miners if so.

-- 5 seconds block time.
+- 5 seconds block time. ( Actual average block time is 5.1 seconds. )

-- Number of confirmations needed for a transaction : 6  (transaction is confirmed in approximately 30 seconds)
+- Number of confirmations needed for a transaction : 6  (transaction is confirmed in approximately 30.6 seconds)

 - Premine : 2,200,000 coins, barely above 1 % of max supply

-- Block Reward : 5 LightningCash - halved every 8 400 000 blocks ( currently 2.5 )
+- Block Reward : 5 LightningCash - halved every 8 400 000 blocks ( currently at 2.5 LNC / block )

 - Synchronising the wallet takes about 1 to 2 hours with a normal download speed.
-A bootstrap is available for download on the website.
+  A bootstrap is available here : https://easyupload.io/lgva9x ( made on August 10th 2022 )